bcrowell/bcrowell.github.io/faster_than_light/index.md

 To avoid repeating myself in lots of different blog posts about relativity, I've made a [separate post](../spacetime_diagrams) that gets us off the ground by explaining a few basic
 ideas: spacetime, spacetime diagrams, world-lines, the relativity of time, and proper time.
+If you don't already know about those things, you'll need to read that first.

 Measuring a spacetime vector
 ----------------------------